Recruitment and Selection Procedure

 In reviewing the hiring need, consultation should be undertaken with any relevant stakeholders (colleagues, industry partners, potential clients etc.).
 Broad consultation at an early stage in the process will ensure effective workforce planning and reduce the need for involving large numbers of people on the Selection Panel.

-A Request to Advertise (incorporating a Business Case to Recruit a Position) is used to initiate recruitment and selection and should be forwarded, once complete, to the relevant Delegate for approval with a draft position description and advertisement attached.
+A Request to Advertise (incorporating a Business Case to Recruit a Position) is used to initiate recruitment and selection and should be forwarded, once complete, to the relevant Delegate for approval with a position description attached.
 The approved Recruitment Request is then forwarded to Human Resources.

-The recruitment and selection process cannot commence until Human Resources receives the approved Request to Advertise with attachments, including an electronic copy of the draft position description and advertisement.
+The recruitment and selection process cannot commence until Human Resources receives the approved Request to Advertise with attachments, including an electronic copy of the draft position description.

 A decision to undertake a recruitment exercise will usually result in an updated Position Description which outlines the key outcomes and activities to be undertaken.
 All Position Descriptions must be drafted by the hiring area using the approved Position Description template to ensure consistency across the University.
 Human Resources will evaluate all professional Employee positions prior to recruitment action to confirm the classification level.